Ultrasonic Study of Water Adsorbed in Nanoporous Glasses: Methods

 Both samples were characterized by nitrogen adsorption porosimetry to determine the porosity and pore size distributions.
-Adsorption isotherms of nitrogen at 77~K were measured with the volumetric adsorption instrument Autosorb-1C (Anton Paar).
-The samples were out-gassed in vacuum at \SI{300}{\degree C} for 16 hours prior to running the isotherms.
+Adsorption isotherms of nitrogen at 77~K were measured with the volumetric adsorption instrument Autosorb-1C (Anton Paar). {The samples were out-gassed using a turbomolecular pump to residual pressure below \SI{7.5E-4}{torr}} at \SI{300}{\degree C} for 16 hours prior to running the isotherms.
 The entire monolithic glass rods (with mass exceeding 1~g in both cases) were used for the measurements.
 Due to the large size, the measurements took four days, over which the Dewar was carefully refilled with nitrogen when the pressure was greater than that corresponding to capillary condensation.
 The pore-size distributions (PSD) was calculated using the non-local density functional theory (NLDFT) model for cylindrical pores.
 The adsorption branch was used to determine the PSD along with the model for metastable adsorption, as in Ref.~\onlinecite{Ravikovitch2001colloids}.
 The PSD of Vycor glass is in good agreement with previously reported measurements \cite{Thommes2006}.

+{The samples used in this study were exposed to ambient air before and during the experiments detailed herein.
+At the end of adsorption-ultrasonic experiments the samples were vacuumed and heated.
+As a result of heating the samples became yellow in color (Figure~\ref{fig:Sample_Holder}).
+The color was likely caused by products of thermal decomposition of trace organic molecules adsorbed from air.}